 We are close, but we aren’t done yet.
 This is what I want my finished image to look like after I have used my stencil, so we need to create a negative of this.

-Click on Select Shape from left menu and then select square.
-You want the square larger than your image so drag to the size you need.
+Select Shape from the left menu and then select Square.
+You want the square larger than your image so drag it to the size you need.

 Then drag the image over the square.
-If the image tries to hide behind the square click on Arrange from the top menu and select Move Forward.
+If the image tries to hide behind the square tap on Arrange from the top menu and select Move Forward.

-To cut the stencil, click on the round green button that says go in the top menu and follow the steps to cut out your stencil!
+To cut the stencil, tap on the round green button that says go in the top menu and follow the steps to cut out your stencil!

 This stencil was cut using my Cricut Explore Air 2 and a scrap piece of Cricut Vinyl.

 And here is the finished project that my stencil helped me make!
-It’s the Glass Etched Wine Bottle.
-You can find that full tutorial by clicking here.
+It's the Glass Etched Wine Bottle I created using the stencil we just made.

 I have a Cricket and I just love it.
 It’s so fun for crafty ideas.
 Thanks for sharing this with us at Funtastic Friday!